 2. Reason for Extraction:

 It is important that you fully understand the reason why you need teeth extraction.
 This procedure may be necessary in case of severe crowding, impacted wisdom teeth, or other dental issues.
-If you are feeling unsure about the extraction, we recommended to seek a second opinion.
+If you are feeling unsure about the extraction, we recommend seeking a second opinion.

 3. Potential Risks: